AdamPuvak/Personal-Information-Website/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is a personal website with a goal to introduce myself as a person.
-The website showcases various aspects of a personal profile while adhering to modern web development standards.
-It consists of four main subpages, each with a distinct purpose and functionality:
+Website showcases various aspects of a personal profile and consists of four main subpages, each with a distinct purpose and functionality:

 ### About Me
 A detailed introduction that includes personal information, hobbies, or academic interests.